 Areas such as business valuation, IT, and forensic accounting are also in high demand.
 These opportunities that help support business growth in businesses, such as business system analysts and financial analysts, give accountants a different opportunity to contribute directly to the company's main goal.
 If you want to be an executive that's high-ranking in a certain industry or firm, it's better to get that specialized experience quickly in a corporate setting.

 Corporate accountants report the company's results for the business which they're employed, which means they may be more satisfied with their job compared to public accounting who works for clients.
 Private accounting also wins when it comes to having more personal flexibility.
 The main focus in public accounting is billable hours, while there isn't a need to track hours in private accounting since the focus is on making money for the company each day.

 There are often fewer instances of overtime when it comes to corporate accounting.
 However, during tax season it can be normal for an accountant to work six days a week.
 It's comforting to know you have a certain job and set place to do it each day for many people, as having a normal routine decreases stress in many people.

 If you need help with how to define corporate accounting, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.